-- (b) Challenge/ extra credit: (Strogatz 11.3.9, p.
+- (b) Embedding dimension: Reproduce the heuristic argument from Ott's book explaining why a sufficiently large embedding dimension using delay coordinates is 2d + 1 where d is the actual dimension of the embedded attractor. - (c) Challenge/ extra credit: (Strogatz 11.3.9, p.
 419) Consider a 3d cube, divide it into 27 equal-size cubes, remove the center cube as well as the center cube from each of the faces.
 This is equivalent to drilling three square holes through the centers of the three faces of the cube.
 Iterate an infinite number of times.
-Now the question: find the fractal dimension of the final object in the case where a similar process is done for an arbitrary N-dimensional cube. - 4.
-Dimension spectrum and multifractals:
+Now the question: find the fractal dimension of the final object in the case where a similar process is done for an arbitrary N-dimensional cube.